 Dennis Brewer is a licensed C27 Landscape Contractor who has worked in the landscape industry for the past 40 years.
 He is an expert in his field and has worked in many different positions, ranging from laborer to owning and operating his own business.
 Dennis currently works for Bayside Pavers as a Designer and Salesman for hardscape projects in the San Francisco Bay Area.

-One of the key factors when using outdoor solar lights is brightness, so we started by testing the brightness around the feet.
-After charging the lights for 12 hours, we set them to their maximum brightness and placed them two feet away from a wall.
+One of the key factors when using outdoor solar lights is brightness, so we started by testing the brightness at foot-level.
+After charging the lights for 12 hours, we selected maximum brightness and placed them two feet away from a wall.
 For lights with adjustable angles, we positioned them so the front was the brightest.
 String lights and floodlights were set up at a height of about 6.5 feet to mimic real-world usage.
 We then measured the brightness at three different points and calculated a weighted average.
 Lights that clearly illuminated obstacles on the ground with 50 lux or more were rated higher.
-These are the locations we took our data from.9 inches above the light and right next to it9 inches above and roughly 2 feet to the side of the light9 inches above and 4.25 feet to the side of the lightFor charging, we used artificial sunlight lamps to simulate the conditions of bright summer sunlight.
-The products were placed about 20 inches away from the lamp during charging.Light meter used:FT3425 by HIOKI, compliant with JIS AA standards.
+Data was taken using the following measurements:9 inches above the light and right next to it9 inches above and roughly 2 feet to the side of the light9 inches above and 4.25 feet to the side of the lightWe used artificial sunlight lamps to simulate the conditions of bright summer sunlight and placed the products about 20 inches away from the lamp during charging.Light meter used:FT3425 by HIOKI, compliant with JIS AA standards.

 If you're going to use an outdoor solar light, you want it to last as long as possible, so we measured how long each light stays lit.
 After charging the lights, we placed the lit lights inside a cardboard box and aimed them at a light meter.
 We measured the time it took for the light to go out, reaching zero lux.
-Lights that lasted longer than the average sunset-to-sunrise time in California summer, which is about five hours and 10 minutes, received higher ratings.
+Lights that lasted longer than the average sunset-to-sunrise time in California summer, which is about 5 hours and 10 minutes, received higher ratings.

-A highly customizable light can be used in various situations.
+A highly customizable light can be used in multiple settings.
 To find lights that can be versatile in different settings, we evaluated them based on the following seven criteria.Does it have automatic lighting or brightness adjustment features?Does it come with a motion sensor?Can you adjust the light's color and brightness?Can you change the direction of the light?Are there multiple installation options?Do you need to purchase additional items for installation?Can the solar panel be installed separately from the light?

 All product tests